Who Does the Campaign Help?

-The Campaign for justice assists adults and children in Maine who do have have access to justice in civil legal matters by raising support for six organizations.
+The Campaign for justice assists adults and children in Maine who do not have access to justice in civil legal matters by raising support for legal aid for six organizations.
+See About.

 Truly the most basic things.
 Things we take for granted for our own families: food, health, shelter, safety.
 Matters for which we know a lawyer is needed: custody, discrimination, due process, denial of benefits, citizenship, protection from abuse, education rights and access for our children, eviction, fraud . . .

-Those who benefit from the Campaign for Justice live at or below the poverty level.
+Those who benefit from the Campaign for Justice's support of legal aid live at or below the poverty level.
 In Maine, 73% of those living in poverty are women and children.
 One out of every six in poverty is disabled, and one out of every ten is 60 or older.

 - I believe everyone in Maine should have access to legal advice and representation in civil legal matters just as much as criminal ones.

-- I believe that the legitimacy of law in our country rests on everyone having equal access.
+- I believe that the legitimacy of law in our country rests on everyone having equal access to matters of law.

 - I am concerned that one out of every three Mainers affected by the help of Maine’s legal aid providers is a child and what would happen without my best support.